mlohajner/CFB/README.md

 @p               # paste into current directory
 ```

-Copy/cut in the terminal, paste in Nemo/Nautilus/Thunar - or the other
+Copy/cut in the terminal, paste in Nemo/Nautilus/Thunar - OR the other way around.
-way around.
 Same clipboard, both directions, no configuration.

 ```text
 ┌──────────┐